Mark808Johnson/Minimal_API_EF_Core_Oracle/README.md

 2. Run **dotnet build**

 3. Amend TodoItemContext connection string in appsettings.json file to match your own Oracle 11g DB.

-4. Ensure that you have
+   Ensure that you have a user/schema by the name "DEMODOTNET" in your DB (as per the quickstart guide).

+    "ConnectionStrings": {
+    "TodoItemContext": "User Id=      ;Password=       ;Data Source=    " }

-4. Navigate to project and run **dotnet ef database update**.
+5. Run **dotnet ef database update**.
-   This creates the database in your server.
+   This creates the database in your server via code-first migrations.

-5. Run the project.
+6. Run the project.
 The API will automatically open in Swagger within your browser.
 All routes are displayed thus:

 <b>API functionality</b>
 - GET /todoitems (Gets all items)